net-lisias-ksph/KIS/Troubleshooting.md

 ![The right KIS folder content](https://raw.githubusercontent.com/ihsoft/KIS/master/WikiImages/Screenshot-TheRighContent.PNG)

-## Extracting the release archive into a wrong location
+## Possible reason: Extracting the release archive into a wrong location

 There is just one _right_ location where the `KIS` files must be located.
 If you changed the location either intentionally or by a mistake, you've broke the mod.
 To verify if that's the case, find the `KIS.dll` file.
 It must be located _exactly_ in the path `<game root>\GameData\KIS\Plugins\KIS.dll`.
 If it's not there, then drop all the files and repeat the installation, but this time extract the release archive into the right location.